-- Monitor ADU production and affordability every other year and adjust or expand the focus of the education and outreach efforts.
-If needed, identify additional sites and to accommodate the unmet portion of the lower-income RHNA. - Apply annually, or as grants are available, for funding to provide incentives for homeowners to construct ADUs.
+Monitor ADU production and affordability every other year and adjust or expand the focus of the education and outreach efforts.
+If needed, identify additional sites and to accommodate the unmet portion of the lower-income RHNA.

+Apply annually, or as grants are available, for funding to provide incentives for homeowners to construct ADUs.

-Responsibility: Planning Department Objective: Facilitate the development of 10 ADUs to improve housing mobility and improve proximity to services and employment opportunities for lower and moderate-income households, encouraging at least 4 ADUs in higher-opportunity communities such as the such as the Los Molinos, Bend, Mineral, Paynes Creek, and Lake California areas and unincorporated areas north of Red Bluff.
-Time Frame: Amend the municipal code by June 2025; make ADU materials available by June 2025; evaluate effectiveness of ADU approvals every other year, starting April 2026 and identify additional site capacity, if needed, by 2027.
+Objective: Facilitate the development of 10 ADUs to improve housing mobility and improve proximity to services and employment opportunities for lower and moderate-income households, encouraging at least 4 ADUs in higher-opportunity communities such as the such as the Los Molinos, Bend, Mineral, Paynes Creek, and Lake California areas and materials available by June 2025; evaluate effectiveness of ADU approvals every other year, starting April 2026 and identify additional site capacity, if needed, by 2027.
 Apply annually for funding to support ADU incentives.